joshre-ms/azure-gallery/README.md

 * `supportedExtensions`
 Optional.
 A JSON string array specifying the list of extensions supported by this image.
 Do not alter these values without prior consent.
 This flag might be used to render specific configuration UI for these extensions while creating virtual machine in portal.

+* `mediaName`
+Required if publishing only to PublicAzure.
+A JSON string that is the `Name` value of an Operating System Image ([OS Image](http://msdn.microsoft.com/library/azure/jj157191.aspx)) or Virtual Machine Image ([VM Image](http://msdn.microsoft.com/library/azure/dn499770.aspx)).
+Ensure that your image is published and replicated before adding a package manifest that references it.

+  Multicloud support: This element is required if publishing only to PublicAzure.
+If the package needs to be published to multiple environments, a different element must be used.
+See `mediaReferences` element below.

 * `imageVersions`
-Optional.
+This element is optional and used only for PublicAzure.
+If the package is being published to multiple environments, `mediaReferences`(see below) should be used to specify these.
 A JSON array containing objects that specify the versions available for this image.
 The objects are made of the following properties:
   * `version`: image version string displayed to the user
   * `publishedDate`: date this version of the image was published